 Yes, that’s right.
-You can hunt elk without winning the lottery.
+You can hunt elk in 2016 without winning the lottery.

 I grew up hunting small game in the southern Piedmont, but have lived in elk country now for over 20 years.
 For this transplanted southern boy, there is nothing like seeing big elk in the backcountry unless it’s seeing elk with a tag in your pocket.
 I still get a kick from just watching a herd of cows and compared to most white-tailed deer, even the calves look big.